-The building was analysed with a mix of hand calculations and three-dimensional (3D) modelling.
+The building was analysed with both hand calculations and three-dimensional (3D) modelling.
 The soil retaining demands of the blockwalls were determined using a 3D numerical model in the software CSi Etabs, while its in-plane demands and the demands of the rest of the structure (timber and steel) were analysed based on hand calculations.